mit-cml/appinventor-sources/appinventor/misc/ai-agent/plan.md

 - Map: ONLY accepts Marker, LineString, Polygon, Rectangle, Circle, FeatureCollection
 ```

-The Layers 2-5 are then appended after this system prompt (component catalog, on-demand lookup tools, current app state, few-shot examples).
+The remaining layers are then appended after this system prompt (component catalog, pseudocode
+grammar, current app state, few-shot examples).
+Tool definitions (Layer 3) are NOT embedded in
+the system prompt text — they are returned as a separate `List<LLMTool>` from
+`AIContextBuilder.buildTools(mode)` and passed as structured objects to the LLM provider's
+`chat()` method.
+This keeps tools in the provider's native structured format rather than
+serializing them into prompt text.

 **Layer 2: Compact component catalog** (always included, ~3K tokens)